aptech/docs/docs/mlmt/maxlikmtprofile.rst

     :param par: Instance of a PV structure, constructed using the "pack" functions.
     :type par: struct

-    :param ...: Optional arguments to be passed to the user-provided log-likelihood function.
-Can be any GAUSS data type, including DS structures for dataset handling.
+    :param ...: Optional input arguments.
+They can be any set of structures, matrices, arrays, strings required to compute the function.
+Can include GAUSS data types or a DS structure for dataset manipulation.
+Specific usage depends on the requirements of the `logl`.
-    :type ...: Various
+    :type ...: various

-    :param data: Optional DS structure for direct data handling within the log-likelihood function.
-    :type data: struct

     :param c1: Optional input.
 Instance of a :class:`maxlikmtControl` structure containing the following members: